opf/openproject/docs/system-admin-guide/custom-fields/README.md

 ## Assign a custom field to a work package type and project

+> [!IMPORTANT]
+>
-> **Note**: Custom fields need to be activated per work package type and per project.
+> Custom fields need to be activated per work package type and per project.
 Work package custom fields are only visible when two conditions are met:
 >
 > 1. Custom field has been added to the work package type (form configuration).
 > 2. Custom field is activated for the project.